Bari Weather and Precipitation Map

 Bari is located on the Adriatic sea and is the capital of Italy's Puglia region.
 Boats from Bari (as well as nearby Brindisi) leave for Greece and the Greek Islands.

 Bari winters are mild, it's cool and wet November through February.
 Summers are are hot with less rainfall, a typical Mediterranean climate.
+Its proximity to the sea makes the evening temperatures very pleasant in the warmer months.

 Bari's large festival is held at the start of May, when the weather is historically quite nice. the Festival of the Translation of the Relics, celebrates the arrival of St. Nicholas' bones from Myrna on May 9th, 1087.